 A Data Processing Agreement must require the data processor to assist the data controller in responding to "data subject rights" requests.

-Although the CCPA does not require businesses to include these clauses, you can include them in a Service Provider Contract if you wish.
-However, you must ensure that you meet the CCPA's requirements and use the appropriate CCPA terminology.
+Although the CCPA (CPRA) does not require businesses to include these clauses, you can include them in a Service Provider Contract if you wish.
+However, you must ensure that you meet the CCPA/CPRA's requirements and use the appropriate CCPA (CPRA) terminology.

 Some service providers have adapted their Data Processing Agreement to make it suitable for use as a Service Provider Contract.